Tunxis Community College

 Attendance will be taken every day.
 If you miss class for whatever reason, you’re responsible for work due or to be completed at the next meeting in the same way as those students in attendance.
 Typically, missed information will be demonstrated in the assessed materials required for the course.
 Issues of attendance my be complicated by work, health-related issues, weather, or family responsibilities.
 Please make sure you plan ahead to schedule other appointments so that they do not conflict with class session times because there is no such thing as an “excused” absence.
 All absences from class mean that you miss the materials, concepts and ideas presented on that day and these cannot be made up.
 It’s advised that you take contact information from other students in class so that you can share notes.

 I reserve the right to change, reword, add and/or subtract materials in order to meet changing circumstances, expectations, and course requirements.
-This means that it is possible that if you miss a particular day, you may miss new assignments, new assessment criteria, or changes to an assignment.
+This means that it is possible that if you miss a particular day or neglect the calendar for some time, you may miss new assignments, new assessment criteria, or changes to an assignment.
 Note that it is the student’s responsibility to keep a close eye on the Course Calendar which is online and always available.

 Another issue with attendance has to do with how learning is constructed in the course.
 Each class meeting adds to what has come before in a specific way, so missing class leaves gaps that are nearly impossible to reconstruct.
 So the second sentence in the above paragraph is deceptive.
 Life happens, so “requiring” perfect attendance is impossible.
 On the other hand, choosing not to attend will affect your ability to perform at peak.